Non-reductive automorphism groups, the Loewy filtration and K-stability: Preliminaries on K-polystability

 \begin{proof} Given a decreasing filtration $\scF$, we define $\scG_0=\C$ and $\scG_i(R_k)=\scF_{-i+Ck}(R_k)$, where $C$ is the constant appearing in the definition of decreasing filtration (remark that $C$ is not unique).
 It is easy to show that $\scG$ is point wise right bounded and homogenous; we now show that it is multiplicative.
 Indeed,

-Remark that the linear bound is key in this proof.
+Remark that the linearity of the bound is key in this proof.
 To calculate the weight polynomials, note that we have added $Ck$ to the weight of each section of weight $i$.
 The weight polynomials are related by in particular Similarly

 Computing the relevant Donaldson-Futaki invariants and norms we see that they are equal.
 For the reverse direction, it is enough to define $\scF_iR:=\scG_{-i}R$; all the verifications are straightforward, the constant $C$ can be taken equal to $0$. \end{proof}